asceylan/devops/Nisan19/case2/readme.md

 ﻿# Kodluyoruz Trendyol System_Infra Bootcamp Case 2

-In this case  worked on deploying a Wordpress - MariaDb - Nginx Container via Ansible to destination server.
+In this case  I worked on deploying a Wordpress - MariaDb - Nginx Container via Ansible to destination server.

 # File Structure